raspberrypilearning/python-install-options/en/step_1.md

 ## Introduction

-To create Python programs, you need a text editor to write your code and a Python interpreter, which takes your code and runs it.
+To create Python programs, you need a text editor to write your code, and a Python interpreter, which executes your code.

-An editor, interpreter, and other useful tools (e.g. a file browser) are often bundled together into an Integrated Development Environment (IDE), and that makes the process of creating programs much easier.
+An editor, interpreter, and other useful tools (e.g. a file browser) are often bundled together into an Integrated Development Environment (IDE).
+IDEs make creating programs much easier.

-The IDE you use could be a website such as repl.it, or a Python application installed on your computer.
+The IDE you use could either be online, on a website such as repl.it, or it could be installed on your computer.

 ![screenshot of the IDLE python editor](images/ide_montage.png)